Rangers vs. Braves Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 38 hits with six doubles, 10 home runs, 15 walks and 42 RBI.
-He's also stolen three bases.
+- Adolis Garcia has six doubles, 11 home runs, 16 walks and 44 RBI (39 total hits).
+He has swiped three bases.

 Garcia Recent Games